odebroqueville/contextSearch/README.md

 Other translations were completed using [DeepL](https://www.deepl.com/translator), Microsoft Translator and Google Translate in [Crowdin](https://crowdin.com).

-I'm also grateful to all those who have contributed to making Context Search better by reporting issues on GitHub.
+I'm also grateful to the developers of the software mentioned below and to all those who have contributed to making Context Search better by reporting issues on GitHub.

 ## Code made by others used in this extension

 -   Webextension-polyfill v0.12.0 minified with many contributors, which can be found on GitHub here: https://github.com/mozilla/webextension-polyfill
 -   SortableJS v1.15.6 minified with many contributors, which can be found on GitHub here: https://github.com/SortableJS/Sortable/blob/1.15.6/Sortable.min.js
+-   Promptcat by sevenreasons which can also be found on GitHub here: https://github.com/sevenreasons/promptcat

 ## Development Configuration